pa2limo/webcode-php/README.md

 promote the usage of OOP code
 using only native PHP code.

-SO PEOPLE DON'T HAVE TO LEARN A FRAMWORK
+SO PEOPLE DON'T HAVE TO LEARN A FRAMEWORK